Biological Weapons Convention: Article IV: National implementation

 Article IV obliges BWC States Parties to implement the convention's provisions domestically.
 This is essential to allow national authorities to investigate, prosecute, and punish any activities prohibited by the BWC; to prevent access to biological agents for harmful purposes; and to detect and respond to the potential use of biological weapons.
 National implementing measures may take various forms, such as legislation, regulations, codes of conduct, and others.
 Which implementing measures are adequate for a state depends on several factors, including its legal system, its size and geography, the development of its biotechnology industry, and its participation in regional economic cooperation.
 Since no one set of measures fits all states, the implementation of specific obligations is left to States Parties' discretion, based on their assessment of what will best enable them to ensure compliance with the BWC.

 A database of over 1,500 laws and regulations that States Parties have enacted to implement the BWC domestically is maintained by the non-governmental organization VERTIC.
+A similar database on national implementation measures developed by VERTIC and the United Nations Institute for Disarmament Research was launched in 2023.
 These concern the penal code, enforcement measures, import and export controls, biosafety and biosecurity measures, as well as domestic and international cooperation and assistance.
 For instance, the 1989 Biological Weapons Anti-Terrorism Act implemented the Convention for the United States.
-A 2016 VERTIC report concluded that there remain "significant quantitative gaps" in the BWC's legislative and regulatory implementation since "many States have yet to adopt necessary measures to give effect to certain obligations".
+A 2023 VERTIC report concluded that "gaps persist in States Parties' legal frameworks for implementing the Convention at the national level".
 The BWC's Implementation Support Unit issued a background information document on "strengthening national implementation" in 2018 and an update in 2019.

 Article V: Consultation and cooperation

 Article V requires States Parties to consult one another and cooperate in disputes concerning the purpose or implementation of the BWC.
 The Second Review Conference in 1986 agreed on procedures to ensure that alleged violations of the BWC would be promptly addressed at a consultative meeting when requested by a State Party.
 These procedures were further elaborated by the Third Review Conference in 1991.
-One formal consultative meeting has taken place, in 1997 at the request of Cuba.
+Two formal consultative meetings have taken place, the first in 1997 at the request of Cuba, and the second in 2022 at the request of the Russian Federation.

 Article VI: Complaint about an alleged BWC violation

 Article VI allows States Parties to lodge a complaint with the United Nations Security Council if they suspect a breach of treaty obligations by another state.
 Moreover, the article requires states to cooperate with any investigation which the Security Council may launch.
-As of January 2022, no state has ever used Article VI to file a formal complaint, despite several states having been accused in other fora of maintaining offensive biological weapons capabilities.
-The unwillingness to invoke Article VI may be explained by the highly political nature of the Security Council, where the five permanent members—China, France, Russia, the United Kingdom, and the United States—hold veto power, including over investigations for alleged treaty violations.
+There is a general unwillingness to invoke Article VI due to the highly political nature of the Security Council, where the five permanent members—China, France, Russia, the United Kingdom, and the United States—hold veto power, including over investigations for alleged treaty violations.
+One formal complaint pursuant to Article VI has been lodged by the Russian Federation in 2022.